eralpmobven/sample/README.md

 For example:

-When I found a closed bug, it's very useful know which release fixed it.
+When I saw a resolved bug, it's very useful to know on which release it's been fixed.
 In this case, you can easily find the issue by \# in `CHANGELOG.md`.

 - it's not quite as easy to find this in handwritten releases notes